nachomata/cv/README.md

 ## About me

 My name is Ignacio Mata but everyone calls me Nacho.
-I'm finishing my degree in **Telecommunications Engineering, specializing in telematics**, a field I'm passionate about due to its close relationship with computer science.
+I just finished my degree in **Telecommunications Engineering, specializing in telematics**, a field I'm passionate about due to its close relationship with computer science.

 Since March 2023, I've been working at the Mobilenet laboratory at the University of Malaga.
 I developed a **network management evaluation platform** that includes several access points centrally managed via a **Python API**, complemented with a **web interface** for easier administration.